Hawke's Bay Prison disturbance: Six inmates clamber onto roof

 A police spokeswoman confirmed police were aware of an incident at the prison, but have not been called in and could not give further detail.

-In June 2011 a protest at the prison was sparked when one inmate persuaded 11 other prisoners to protest his reclassification with him.
+In July 2011 a protest at the prison was sparked after an inmate persuaded 11 other prisoners to protest his reclassification with him.

 Seven of those were detained by guards overnight with five remaining protesters making their way onto the roof via the ceiling cavity.